How to Make a Chatbot in Python?

 3. Create and Train the Chatbot

+This is the third step on creating chatbot in python.
 The chatbot you are creating will be an instance of the class “ChatBot.”
+After creating a new ChatterBot instance, you can train the bot to improve its performance.
+Training ensures that the bot has enough knowledge to get started with specific responses to specific inputs.
 You have to execute the following command now:

 Here, the argument (that corresponds to the parameter name) represents the name of your Python chatbot.
 If you wish to disable the bot’s ability to learn after the training, you can include the “read_only=True” command.
 The command “logic_adapters” denotes the list of adapters used to train the chatbot.

 While the “chatterbot.logic.MathematicalEvaluation” helps the bot to solve math problems, the “chatterbot.logic.BestMatch” helps it to choose the best match from the list of responses already provided.